Queensland Health Guidelines for Public Health Units

 Post-exposure prophylaxis with NHIG (20 mls by deep IM injection in divided doses) within 72 hours of rubella exposure might reduce – but will not eliminate – the risk for rubella.
 Experimental studies in the 1960s confirmed the efficacy of passive antibody in preventing both viremia and clinical rubella, but there were numerous failures of gamma-globulin to prevent congenital foetal abnormality in actual practice.
 In one study of CRS patients, up to 6% of mothers gave histories of receipt of gamma-globulin after exposure to rubella.
 The newer intravenous gamma-globulins do not have high concentrations of rubella antibodies, presumably because the antibodies are now the result of immunisation rather than disease, so a higher failure rate may be expected.

 Susceptible pregnant contacts of confirmed rubella cases should discuss PEP with their obstetrician/clinician, including a frank discussion of risks and possible benefits.
 Serological follow up of recipients is essential.
-IgM should be done once every two weeks for two months after last contact with the case to establish whether delayed or subclinical infection occurs.
+IgM should be done once every 2 weeks for 2 months after last contact with the case to establish whether delayed or subclinical infection occurs.

 Administration of NHIG